NourdotSiwar/Wordle/README.md

 Describe any challenges encountered while building the app.
 * Linking the UI to the backend, as in updating the changes on the UI.
-* Understading why constraint layout was not working.
+* Understading why constraint layout was not working, suceeded.
-* Trying to get colors for the words, did not succeed.
+* Trying to get colors for the words, did not suceed.
+* Trying to get visual change after user wins, did not suceed.
 * Setting up the reset button, suceeded.

 ## License